humlab-speech/visible-speech-deployment/README.md

   * Go to `Access Tokens`.
   * Create an access token with `api` access.
 Name doesn't matter.
 Enter this access token into your .env
   * Edit .env and set `GITLAB_OMNIAUTH_AUTO_SIGN_IN_WITH_PROVIDER=saml` (revert this if you need to login as root at some future point)
+1. RUN `docker-compose exec apache bash /idpFp.sh` to get your internal IdP fingerprint and use this to fill in `IDP_SIGNING_CERT_FINGERPRINT` in .env.
 1. Keycloak setup
   * Go to Keycloak at https://idp.localtest.me
   * Sign-in with the keycloak admin credentials you specified in .env